OpenData-NC/data-dashboard/README.md

 If the P2C site has a [daily bulletin](http://p2c.wakeso.net/dailybulletin.aspx), we try to scrape that.
 If not, we use the site's ["Event Search" interface](http://p2c.wakeso.net/Summary.aspx).

-The data is being compiled into tab-delimited files based on record type (accident, arrest, citation, incident) and loaded into a dabase.
+The data is being compiled into tab-delimited files based on record type (accident, arrest, citation, incident) and loaded into a database.
 Ultimately we will:

 * load that data into database tables
 * geocode and standardize addresses